-While Ireland's definition of neutrality is not formally described in law, it can be argued that it has been determined through precedent.
+While Ireland's definition of neutrality is not formally described in Irish law, it has been well-established through precedent and is recognised in EU Treaties, while public support for the continuation of this policy remains strong.

-The Social Democrats believe Ireland should maintain our current form of neutrality, which can be described as politically aligned, but non-membership of military alliances or mutual defence arrangements.
+The Social Democrats believe Ireland should maintain our current form of neutrality, which can be described as non-membership of military alliances or mutual defence arrangements, while allowing for political alignment and the provisions of non-lethal aid and humanitarian assistance.
 Ireland's neutrality is a positive position and does not represent international political indifference.
 It allows us to play a role as neutral arbitrators where appropriate.
-Any move to change that puts us more in danger.